-Patrick graduated from Eckerd in 1997 with a B.A. in Psychology, however Patrick has always had a passion for Japanese language and culture ever since his family was stationed in Okinawa, Japan during 5th - 7th grade.
-While at Eckerd, Patrick created a concentration major in Japanese Area Studies using the East Asian Area Studies major as a base and adding more courses specific to Japan.
+Patrick graduated from Eckerd in 1997 with a B.A. in Psychology; however Patrick has always had a passion for Japanese language and culture ever since his family was stationed in Okinawa, Japan during 5th - 7th grade.
+While at Eckerd, Patrick created a concentration major in Japanese Area Studies using the East Asian Area Studies major as a foundation and added more courses specific to Japan.
 This included several independent studies under the mentorship of the Japanese professor.

 Laura Goodloe ’04 | B.A.
 Political Science

 Laura Goodloe’s love for Florida and the outdoors drew her to Eckerd College in 2000.
 Majoring in Political Science and minoring in International Relations, Laura fostered numerous relationships with faculty, staff, and fellow students on campus.
 During her college career, Laura took the opportunity to participate in various independent studies and was fortunate enough to travel to Geneva, Switzerland, for a Spring Into Summer program focused on international relations and non-governmental organizations.
 Upon graduation in 2004, Laura went on to receive her J.D. from Stetson University College of Law.
 During law school, Laura interned as a clerk for Florida’s Twelfth Judicial Circuit Court and worked as a law clerk for a reputable law firm in Bradenton, Florida.
 Laura returned to Chicago in 2007 to intern with the United States District Court for the Northern District of Illinois.